 It is a known fact that women in the 21st century are waiting longer than ever prior to trying to achieve a pregnancy.
 Meanwhile, age is a leading determinant and hindrance of fertility.
 Fertility in women is greatest between the ages of 20 and 28 years of age.
 In addition, by the age of 35, a woman’s chance of conceiving per month is decreased by half; by age 45, the natural fertility rate per month is as low as 1%.

-At Arizona Fertility Care we are proud to offer egg freezing to women up to age 38 who are interested in this service, presuming that their ovarian function is not already compromised.
-Though egg freezing is still considered an experimental technology by the American Society of Reproductive Medicine, both internal (at Arizona Fertility Care) and external (published and unpublished) research data is now available to justify the use of egg freezing in fertility preservation.
+At Advanced Fertility Care we are proud to offer egg freezing to women up to age 38 who are interested in this service, presuming that their ovarian function is not already compromised.
+Though egg freezing is still considered an experimental technology by the American Society of Reproductive Medicine, both internal (at Advanced Fertility Care) and external (published and unpublished) research data is now available to justify the use of egg freezing in fertility preservation.

 Success Rates of Egg Freezing